What I’m about to tell you is nothing new.

 We’re always learning and striving to improve.
-If you know of any great content marketing examples—especially for real estate and law—please let us know!
+If you know of any great content marketing examples, please let us know!

 There’s plenty of work to go around, so we’re not worried about competing with other marketing agencies or anything like that.

 The whole team loves this stuff and we want to read as much of it as we can.